skyfe79/AndroidActivity/README.md

 ![](art/logo.png)

-There are many questions about timing for finding Android's view size.
+There are many questions about timing for finding Android's view size and detecting appear or disappear of soft keyboard.

  * When can I get android's view size?
  * How to find view width and height before it's drawn?
+ * How to detect appear and disappear of soft keyboad?
+ * How to get the keyboard size?

 If you want to find view size in an activity, using ViewTreeObserver is the answer.
 However, you have to write some dirty code to use ViewTreeObserver.